thdngan/palaeo/content/notes/leptons.md

 ---
-title: "leptons"
+title: leptons
 date: 2022-08-01
 tags:
-- note
+  - particle
-- particle physics
+  - physics
+  - notes
 ---
 A lepton is an elementary particle with spin 1/2 that does not interact strongly ([[notes/strong interactions|strong interactions]])